-We keep a bottle of foamy castile soap at their reach and a hand towel on the counter so they can go in and out as they please.
+We keep a bottle of foamy cjs carcass cleaner at their reach and a hand towel on the counter so they can go in and out as they please.

 While you’re teaching some independence, here are some pro tips: Sing a song that’s about 20 seconds long and sing it every time they are hand washing.